 Part of schedule A (see above) Relating to Code of Governance reference Summary of requirement 1.
 2: Disclose Board and council of governors A.1.1 The schedule of matters reserved for the board of directors should include a clear statement detailing the roles and responsibilities of the council of governors.
 This statement should also describe how any disagreements between the council of governors and the board of directors will be resolved.
-The annual report should include this schedule of matters or a summary statement of how the board of directors and the council of governors operate, including a summary of the types of decisions to be taken by each of the boards and which are delegated to the executive management of the board of directors. and st schedu orders The tru anding financial instr ule includes a series o for the council of go ust's annual plan for 2 uctions, and is publisl f statements detailing vernors were develop 2013/14 described ho hed to the trust's w g the roles and resp bed and adopted by ow any disagreemer dated in 2015/16 following a detailed review of the trust's standing orders ebsite.
+The annual report should include this schedule of matters or a summary statement of how the board of directors and the council of governors operate, including a summary of the types of decisions to be taken by each of the boards and which are delegated to the executive management of the board of directors. and sta schedu orders anding financial instrule and includes a series of for the council of go uctions, and is publisl f statements detailing vernors were develop ned to the trust's w g the roles and resp ped and adopted by dated in 2015/16 following a detailed review of the trust's standing orders ebsite.
 This suite of documents was implemented from 1 April 2016.
-The ionsibilities of the council of governors.
-In 2016/17 separate standing v council at its meeting on 20 October 2016.
-Ints between the council of governors and the board of directors will be and standing orders (also published to the trust's website) to provide the of directors, council of governors and executive management team.
+The onsibilities of the council of governors.
+In 2016/17 separate standing or council at its meeting on 20 October 2016.
+Into between the council of governors and the board of directors will be resolve ed and still stands.
+It i s supported by the tr ust's constitution ar nd standing orders (also published to the trust's website) to provide the of directors, council of governors and executive management team.
 2. 2: Disclose Board, nomination committee(s) audit committee, remuneration committee A.1.2 The annual report should identify the chairperson, the deputy chairperson (where there is one), the chief executive, the senior independent director and the chairperson and members of the nominations, audit and remuneration committees.
 It should also set out the number of meetings of the board and those committees and individual attendance by directors.
 Part of this requirement is also contained within paragraph 2.22 as part of the directors' report.
-A regi ster of this informatio on is at section 7.1.
+A regis ster of this informatio on is at section 7.1.
 3. 2: Disclose Council of governors A.5.3 The annual report should identify the members of the council of governors, including a description of the constituency or organisation that they represent, whether they were elected or appointed, and the duration of their appointments.
 The annual report should also identify the nominated lead governor.
-A regi ster of this informatio n is at section 7.2.
+A regis ster of this informatio on is at section 7.2.
 4. Additional requirement of foundation trust annual reporting manual Council of governors n/a The annual report should include a statement about the number of meetings of the council of governors and individual attendance by governors and directors.
-A regi ster of this informatio n is at sections 7.1 a nd 7.2.
+A regis ster of this informatio on is at sections 7.1 a nd 7.2.
 5. 2: Disclose Board B.1.1 The board of directors should identify in the annual report each non-executive director it considers to be independent, with reasons where necessary.
-A regi ster of this informatio n is at section 7.1.
+A regis ster of this informatio on is at section 7.1.
 6. 2: Disclose Board B.1.4 The board of directors should include in its annual report a description of each director's skills, expertise and experience.
 Alongside this, in the annual report, the board should make a clear statement about its own balance, completeness and appropriateness to the requirements of the NHS foundation trust. rs that the board of directors remains balanced, complete, appropriate le of Governance and its own terms of authorisation.